 First, we have Nemesis.
 By far, the best unreleased Nerf gun is Nemesis.
 It is a machine gun.
 There is also a 100 round hopper which might be able to hold more than 100 balls.
-I will probably be getting this in summer even though it is $100.

 Next, we have the Raptorstrike.
 The only thing it lacks is a scope.
 It has a flip up sight instead.
 This comes with two six dart clips, a foldable bi-pod, and eighteen AccuStrike darts.
 It has room for an extra clip in the stock.
 All of the other snipers are not as good.
 Centurion jams and Longstrike and Longshot are old.
 Also, will all the Elite AccuStrikes be named after birds?Alphahawk, Falconfire and Raptorstrike

 This one is like a Mega Roughcut 2×5 with a handle prime.
 It fires 2 darts at once just like the Roughcut.
 I don’t want this, but I’m sure it’s good.
 I think the internals will be similar to a Rough Cut.